 2. Remove unconscious bias

-These biases may not all be the same, and what may appeal to one person may not to another, but it is very hard to see a stream of potential candidates attend for an interview day and not make or infer particular traits and backgrounds as a better fit, even if managers are able to see past the more obvious gender and racial differences.
+These biases may not all be the same, and what may appeal to one person may not to another, but it is very hard to see a stream of potential candidates attend for an interview day and not make or infer particular traits and backgrounds as a better fit, even if managers can see past the more obvious gender and racial differences.

 Even something as simple as a name can elicit a positive or negative response, which can be eliminated.
 Research in 2009 by NatCen Social Research found that applications received from people with ‘white sounding’ names were 74% more likely to receive a positive response than applications from people with an ethnic minority name.